arcus/education_modules/bias_variance_tradeoff/bias_variance_tradeoff.md

 </div>

-For an excellent video summary of how splitting your data into training and test sets helps with the bias-variance tradeoff, see this StatsQuest video (note the section on splitting your data starts about halfway through, but feel free to also watch the beginning if you want to get a review of the definitions of bias and variance):
+For an excellent video summary of how splitting your data into training and test sets helps with the bias-variance tradeoff, see this StatQuest video (note the section on splitting your data starts about halfway through, but feel free to also watch the beginning if you want to get a review of the definitions of bias and variance):

 !?["Machine Learning Fundamentals: Bias and Variance" by StatQuest](https://youtu.be/EuBBz3bI-aA?t=170)